 Remote employees can be a powerful addition to the workforce in today’s technology-focused world.
 Not only are flexible workers more productive, but they’re also more efficient, less prone to stress, and easier to retain thanks to increases in morale.

 For the average contact centre, a remote workforce offers various benefits, including reduced overheads, more flexible scheduling opportunities, and the chance to work with happier, more engaged employees.
-Of course, while there are plenty of advantages to remote workers, there are also a few challenges to consider too.
+Of course, while there are plenty of advantages to call centre remote workers, there are also a few challenges to consider too.
 When you don’t have face-to-face interactions with your agents each day, how do you make sure that you’re running your organisation as effectively as possible?
 The following tips could help: